Kentucky 529 Plan And College Savings Options

 Qualified distributions from a Kentucky and non-Kentucky 529 plan are tax-free.

-Kentucky does conform with Federal law in regards to using a 529 plan for K-12 tuition.
+Kentucky does conform with Federal law in regard to using a 529 plan for K-12 tuition.
 See this guide: Using a 529 Plan For Elementary and High School Private Education.

 Kentucky does conform with Federal law for using a 529 plan for student loans.